Steven K. Vogel

-Steven Kent Vogel is an American academic, journalist, author and political scientist.
-He is Professor of Political Science, University of California, Berkeley.
+Steven Kent Vogel is an American academic, journalist, author and political economist.
+He specializes in industrial policy, Japan, and comparative political economy.
+He is Director of the Political Economy Program, the Il Han New Professor of Asian Studies, and a Professor of Political Science and Political Economy at the University of California, Berkeley.
 His father was the late Ezra Vogel.
 His mother was the late Suzanne Hall Vogel.

 Education

 Vogel has a B.A. from Princeton University and a Ph.D. in Political Science from the University of California, Berkeley.